Find support Alcohol Addiction

 Rehab For Alcohol Addiction At Asana Lodge

 We want to support you in your journey towards long term recovery.
-From personalised nutrition plans to industry-leading treatments and top aftercare support, we look at the complete person, adapting therapies to best suit the individual.
+From personalised nutrition plans to industry-leading treatments and top aftercare support, we look at the complete person, adapting alcohol addiction therapies to best suit the individual.

 Our beautiful retreat in Towcester, Northamptonshire is the perfect place to stop, reset and recover.
 With beautiful views and plenty of outside space to explore, Asana Lodge can help you get your life and relationships back on track.